The-Notebookinator/notebookinator/docs/src/developer_documentation/custom_themes.md

 // to import utils, see The Theme Variable section

 // import the cover along with the entry functions
-#import "./entries.typ": cover frontmatter-entry, body-entry, appendix-entry
+#import "./entries.typ": cover, frontmatter-entry, body-entry, appendix-entry

 #let foo-theme = utils.make-theme(
   cover: cover, // add the cover to the theme